By Chet Yarbrough

 Fishman shows how a sixty billion-dollar Ponzi scheme is created and how it escapes detection for over twenty years.
 Supplemented by audio books like “The Big Short”, and “No One Would Listen”, Fisher amplifies Madoff’s unconscionable crime with recordings of victims who lost their life savings.
 Fisher explores the perfidy of banks and investment companies that mindfully ignored Madoff’s impossible investment returns; all the while, being financially benefited from Madoff’s lies.

-“Ponzi Supernova” implies most of the investment firms that funneled investors into Madoff’s Ponzi scheme should have and could have exposed Madoff’s lies.
+“Ponzi Supernova” implies most of the investment firms; investment firms that knew of Madoff’s firm should have and could have exposed his lies.
 However, they were paid a fee for their service.
 Rather than investigate Madoff’s investment methodology, most investment firms gathered fees and left investors to fend for themselves.

 Fisher notes how one analyst is sidelined by his investment company because he asked too many questions.
 The questions would have exposed Madoff’s scheme.
 Fisher also interviews an independent analyst that tells a client not to invest in Madoff’s company because she saw too many red flags.
 For instance, Madoff would not provide examples of his past investments to show how he made such remarkably steady returns; even in a falling market.
 Madoff’s standard refrain was “trust me”.